 — Schedule a Consultation at 6235 5066

-During laparoscopic surgery, hydrotubation may be performed concurrently to assess for blockage of the Fallopian tubes in patients who desire fertility.
-Hydrotubation involves injection of a blue dye into the uterus to see if the tubes are blocked.
+During laparoscopic surgery, hydrotubation may be performed concurrently to assess for any blockage of the fallopian tubes in patients who desire fertility.
+Hydrotubation involves the injection of a blue dye into the uterus to see if the tubes are blocked.
 If so, surgery may be performed to unblock the tubes.

-As everything is done under magnification, there tends to be better visualization during the surgery, and this may help to reduce bleeding and the need for blood transfusions.
-With less exposure of the internal organs to the external environment there is also less risk of infection.
-Furthermore, without a large painful incision, the patient can recover faster with less need for painkillers, return home earlier and have less wound complications.
-Of course cosmetically, the scar being much smaller is also less visible.
+As everything is done under magnification, there tends to be better visualisation during the surgery, and this may help to reduce bleeding and the need for blood transfusions.
+With less exposure of the internal organs to the external environment, there is also less risk of infection.
+Furthermore, without a large painful incision, the patient can recover faster with less need for painkillers, return home earlier and have fewer wound complications.
+Of course, cosmetically, the scar being much smaller is also less visible.

-Laparoscopic surgery can be performed for women with a wide range of gynaecology conditions including cysts, fibroids and endometriosis as well as ectopic pregnancies.
-Before undergoing infertility treatment such as IVF, laparascopic surgery is recommended for special cases.
-For women suffering from infertility in particular, laparosocopic surgery is very useful for diagnosing the cause and treating the condition.
-Some conditions which can lead to infertility and which may benefit from laparoscopic surgery and treatment include:
+Laparoscopic surgery can be performed for women with a wide range of gynaecology conditions, including cysts, fibroids and endometriosis, as well as ectopic pregnancies.
+Before undergoing infertility treatment such as IVF, laparoscopic surgery is recommended for special cases.
+For women suffering from infertility in particular, laparoscopic surgery is very useful for diagnosing the cause and treating the condition.
+Some conditions that can lead to infertility and may benefit from laparoscopic surgery and treatment include:

 For other women who have cysts or fibroids and have been advised to remove their ovaries or uterus (womb), laparoscopic oophorectomy (removal of ovaries) or laparoscopic hysterectomy (removal of the womb) may also be possible to avoid more painful open surgery.